Azure/azure-quickstart-templates/emercoin-ubuntu/README.md

 # Template Parameters
 When you launch the installation of the VM, you need to specify the following parameters:
-* `vmDnsName`: this is the public DNS name for the VM that you will use interact with your console.
+* `vmDnsPrefix`: this is the public DNS name for the VM that you will use interact with your console.
 You just need to specify an unique name.
 * `adminUsername`: self-explanatory.
 This is the account you will use for connecting to the node
 * `adminPassword`: self-explanatory.
 Be aware that Azure requires passwords to have One upper case, one lower case, a special character, and a number
 * `vmSize`: The type of VM that you want to use for the node.
 The default size is D1_v2 but you can change that if you expect to run workloads that require more RAM or CPU resources.
-* `location`: The region where the VM should be deployed to

 # Emercoin Deployment Walkthrough
 1. Get your node's IP